-- Continue to provide in person therapies for all severe needs and PK students with IEPs for 4 days a week; - With consultation with families, build individualized plans for Wednesdays which can include home-services, outdoor community services, and/or remote services for students with severe needs; - Make sure students are able to wear a face covering and maintain personal space with prompts before having students attend general education settings or walk through the buildings; - Provide all therapy services as pull-out to reduce extra adults in classrooms; - Stay current on PPE requirements for specific situations and students; - Prioritize ADL skills such as personal space, hygiene, and communicating indications of illness; - Remote into in-person IEP meetings to decrease the number of people in a conference room and to reduce travel in and out of 2 buildings; - Provide individual materials for each student; - Evaluations: Observations and some assessments may be virtual (observation of student in classroom/playground); - For in person testing: Provide plastic dividers/clear plexiglass and any specialized PPE needed; - Therapists will have access to clear masks; - District level therapists will make every effort and attempt to schedule specific days in each building;

-- Therapists will work with administration and building maintenance staff to develop cleaning protocols for equipment and spaces in between student sessions; - Use gown/scrubs when doing in home therapy and with at risk students when deemed appropriate; and - Continue virtual therapy for students whose needs will allow for this to be effective.
+- Continue to provide in person therapies for all severe needs and PK students with IEPs for 4 days a week; - With consultation with families, build individualized plans for Wednesdays which can include home-services, outdoor community services, and/or remote services for students with severe needs; - Make sure students are able to wear a face covering and maintain personal space with prompts before having students attend general education settings or walk through the buildings; - Provide all therapy services as pull-out to reduce extra adults in classrooms; - Prioritize ADL skills such as personal space, hygiene, and communicating indications of illness; - Remote into in-person IEP meetings to decrease the number of people in a conference room and to reduce travel in and out of 2 buildings; - Provide individual materials for each student; - Evaluations: Observations and some assessments may be virtual (observation of student in classroom/playground); - For in-person testing: The District shall provide dividers/clear plexiglass and any specialized PPE needed by the first day of school; - Therapists will have access to clear masks; - District level therapists will make every effort and attempt to schedule specific days in each building; - Therapists will work with administration and building maintenance staff to develop cleaning protocols for equipment and spaces in between student sessions; - PPE such as, but not limited to, goggles, gloves, disposable masks, and gown/scrubs provided by the District when doing in-person IEP mandated home therapy and with at risk students when deemed appropriate; and - Continue virtual therapy for students whose needs will allow for this to be effective. - Per state guidelines IEP services should not be changed for COVID-19 situations, and changes should be reflected in special education students' remote learning plan.
+All IEPs should be written to reflect services for when we return to full in-person learning.